Ren has been a conscious consumer for a long time and has spent many years writing about product safety.

 - Is BPA in canned food and packaged food?

 We encounter so many plastic products when drinking and eating.
-Many of these products contain chemicals which can be very harmful to humans.
+Many of these products contain chemicals that can be very harmful to humans.
 Recent studies have provided evidence that several types of plastics are evidently unsafe for use.

 1. Three Plastic Numbers That You Should Avoid